gsipe-workshop/gsipe-workshop.github.io/_pages/First_GSIPE_Conference.md

 author_profile: true
 ---

-The Graduate Student International Political Economy Workshop (GSIPE) is pleased to announce a call for abstracts for the **First GSIPE Conference on International Economics and Political Economy** to be held in Waltham, Massachusetts, on **February 3-4, 2023**.
+The Graduate Student International Political Economy Workshop (GSIPE) is pleased to announce a call for abstracts for the **First GSIPE Conference on International Economics and Political Economy** to be held at **<a href="https://www.brandeis.edu/">Brandeis University</a>** at Waltham, Massachusetts, on **February 3-4, 2023**.

 As part of APSA’s Special Projects Fund, this event is free and travel/caregiving grants will be available for participants.
 Zoom presentations are also possible.